milosdavidovic/blog.io/_posts/2018-02-21-angular-routing.markdown

 ### Navigation

-When we have out Routes configured, we can use them and navigate inside the our application.
+When we have out Routes configured, we can use them and navigate inside our application.

 #### Navigation With Router Links